Northeast Exceptional Local Educator Award

 COVER PAGE: Nominators will use the template provided and will include the name and email of both the nominator and nominated individual; the title of the exceptional program; the institution submitting the nomination; and a program abstract (no more than 150 words).

 NOMINATION NARRATIVE: The nomination narrative should make a strong case for the individual and program being delivered.
-Narratives must be written in Times New Roman font, 12 pt. or larger, single spaced.
-Narratives must be 4000 words or less and address the following five criteria:
+Narratives must address the following five criteria, be written in 12 pt. font or larger, single spaced, 4000 words or less:

-• ISSUE STATEMENT: Briefly describe the community issue or need at hand, the reason for the program, and what was done as if it were being presented to the public.
+• ISSUE STATEMENT: Briefly describe the community issue or need, the reason for the program, and what was done.
+This should be written as if it were being presented to the public.

-• NEEDS ASSESSMENT: Clearly present how the nominated individual came to understand and validate the community issue or need.
-This should include detailed reference to validating data and experiences, stakeholder input and engagement, research, and indicators.
-The best nominations will identify the program’s audiences and clearly describe the processes used to obtain their input for and buy-in to the program.
+• NEEDS ASSESSMENT: Clearly demonstrate how the nominated individual came to understand and validate the community issue or need.
+This section should include detailed reference to validating data and experiences, stakeholder input and engagement, research, and/or indicators.
+The best nominations will identify the program’s audiences and clearly describe the processes used to obtain their input on and buy-in to the program.

-• PROGRAMMATIC APPROACH AND DELIVERY: Explain the key components of the Extension program including select scholarship and resources with special emphasis on any collaborative components.
+• PROGRAMMATIC APPROACH AND DELIVERY: Explain the key components of the Extension program including important scholarship and/or resources produced with special emphasis on any collaborative components.
 For this award, scholarship is defined as “creative intellectual works that are validated by peers and communicated”.
-For each component, include why it was needed and the effect it had.
+For each program component, include why it was needed.
 Present any relevant partnerships.

 • EVALUATION AND IMPACTS: Describe the evaluation methods used and the significant immediate-, mid-, and long-term impacts, outcomes and results achieved by the program.
 The best nominations will make the connection between identified needs and impacts achieved.